 After a year spent as a hospital porter, he then began study at Goldsmiths College, London University, School of Art, graduating in 1976 with a Batchelor of Arts: Fine Art (Painting).

-After leaving Goldsmiths he returned to architecture in order to earn a living and subsequently worked for about 30 years part-time in a variety of Architectural- related fields, whilst continuing to Paint, Draw, and make Sculptures.
-For a while he was illustrating and designing the interiors of English traditional pubs in this country and also abroad, ...notably Italy, France and Spain.
-He has also worked on the interior refurbishments of the Law Society, and the Royal College Of Surgeons.
+After leaving Goldsmiths he returned to architecture in order to earn a living.
+He subsequently worked for about 30 years part-time for a variety of Architectural and Interior Design firms, whilst continuing to Paint, Draw, and make Sculptures.
+For a while he was illustrating and designing the interiors of English traditional pubs in this country***, and also, later, abroad,... notably Italy, France and Spain.
+He has also worked on interior refurbishments of the Law Society, and the Royal College Of Surgeons.

-Meanwhile he exhibited his work at many galleries,…in particular The Blackheath Gallery, Krane arts, the contemporary arts wing of Krane Kalman, also The Talent Store, Graffitti Gallery, Gagliardi Gallery, and, sculpture only, repeatedly at The Horniman Museum, South London.
-Also repeatedly at the Gloucester Gallery, Kensington, owned by Joan Catlin, former Registrar of The Royal College Of Art, and to one of which exhibitions Sir Eduardo Paolozzi visited by invitation to see his work.
+Meanwhile he exhibited his work at many galleries in London,…in particular The Blackheath Gallery, Krane arts, the contemporary arts wing of Krane Kalman, also The Talent Store, Graffitti Gallery, Gagliardi Gallery, and, sculpture only, repeatedly at The Horniman Museum, South London.
+Also repeatedly at the Gloucester Gallery, Kensington, run by Joan Catlin, former Registrar of The Royal College Of Art, and to one of which exhibitions Sir Eduardo Paolozzi visited by invitation to see his work.

-He has had numerous private commissions, most notably three very large installed paintings at No 36 Wharton Street, Islington, which began initially with a picture for Major Hamish Forbes, Director of the Museum of the Order of St. John, St. John's Gate, and former resident of Colditz.
+He has had numerous private commissions, most notably three very large installed paintings at No 36 Wharton Street, Islington, which began initially with a picture (one of a pair) for Major Sir Hamish Forbes, Secretary of the Order of St. John, serial prison camp escapee, and former resident of Colditz.
 When this picture was moved to a new house another was commissioned by the new owner. and the same again when that moved with it's owner.

 Meanwhile he continued to paint, draw, and make sculptures.

 From August 2007 to October 2008 he worked part-time for Chistopher Smallwood Architects, Fulham, London, as a Senior Architectural Technician on High-End Residential projects in London .

 Due to a presence on the American website: ‘Absolutearts’, and the British website: ‘Londonart’, he has to date been offered three exhibitions in the United States, three in the U.K., and exhibitions in Poland and Hong Kong.
 All the above were offers to participate in large group shows.
 One exhibition in the USA in North Carolina has so far taken place.
 He has also contributed to a group exhibition at the Arkhangel gallery in Listowel, Eire.